 - inability to cope with daily activities or stress

 - frequent temper tantrums or rages

 - exposure to a traumatic event or major life change

 - unhealthy dating relationships

 Involving parents in the process is critically important in resolving differences and in reaching goals.
 However, with teenagers, establishing a trusting relationship with the counselor may need to come first.
-I tend to want to meet with the teenagers ALONE for the first meeting.
-However, depending on the circumstances, it may be best for me to meet with the parents first.
+We tend to want to meet with the teenagers ALONE for the first meeting and then follow up with parents during another meeting.
+However, depending on the circumstances, it may be best for us to meet with the parents first.

-If you aren't sure how to handle this, send me a note HERE.
+If you aren't sure how to handle this, send us a note HERE.

 If you feel like you know how to proceed, you may book an appointment for a "Parent Consultation" or "Initial Assessment for Child" HERE.